-Last updated on September 5th, 2022 at 08:20 pm
+Last updated on January 14th, 2023 at 09:18 pm

 Just having a job or running a business doesn’t mean that your personal finances are all set.
 You need to be actively involved in investing, saving, and budgeting to ensure peace of mind for the present and the future.

 Personal Finance Strategies for Millennial Working Moms

-Or, if you have debts to be paid, you can set goals around them–think about aiming to have your debt paid off by a certain date.
+Or, if you have debts to pay, you can set goals around them–think about aiming to have your debt paid off by a certain date.
 Or, if that feels overwhelming, set smaller goals, like having a certain dollar amount paid in one year, and another amount in two years, etc.

 Personalize your financial goals according to your situation, and write down step-by-step what you’ll do to acheive them.
 Then hold yourself accountable.

 Take inventory, and cut back on extravagant expenses

 The second category is a bit more flexible.
-It includes things that aren’t absolute necessities, but are nice to have and make life more enjoyable–think streaming services, children’s sports or music lessons, eating out, and all those things that make life better, but aren’t what you need for “survival.”
+It includes things that aren’t absolute necessities, but are nice to have and make life more enjoyable–think streaming services, children’s sports or music lessons, eating out, and all of those things that make life better, but aren’t what you need for “survival.”

 The second category may include things like buying new toys for the kids, taking a vacation, stops at the coffee shop, and more.
 While you don’t have to cut back on everything in this category, consider where your spending can be cut back.
 Instead of a fancy coffee on the way to work every day, why not bring coffee from home?
 And, do you need all of the streaming services you might be subscribed to?
 Cut back to the one or two you actually watch.

 The third category is where you need to cut back significantly.
-This includes all the habits like indulging in dinners at expensive restaurants, always buying high-end brands just to “keep up with the Jonese,” and similar expenses where you can easily choose quality, less expensive alternatives.
+This includes habits like indulging in dinners at expensive restaurants, always buying high-end brands just to “keep up with the Jonese,” and similar expenses where you can easily choose quality, less expensive alternatives.

-Take inventory of all these expenses, and now work on eliminating the excess.
+Take inventory of all these expenses, and work on eliminating the excess.

 Stick to a budget

-As a parent, there are several categories you have to spend on but sticking to a budget will help you know where the money’s going.
+As a parent, there are several categories you have to spend on, but sticking to a budget will help you know where the money’s going.

 Investing in the right places

 While saving is always smart, you should also consider investing a portion of your income so that you’ll earn more than the few cents a traditional savings account brings in.

-There are other investments, like 401Ks you might have at work or Roth IRAs for people saving for retirement.
+There are other investments, like 401Ks you might have at work, or Roth IRAs for people saving for retirement.
 Consult a personal finance expert on what your options are for investing according to your financial goals.

 Look at your income and benefits